stfc/PSyclone/lib/profiling/lfric_timer/README.md

 As mentioned [above](#dependencies), the ``libpsy_lfric_timer_standalone.a``
 library uses the pared-down LFRic infrastructure available in PSyclone.
-This is not available in the PSyclone installation so it is recommended to clone the PSyclone repository and specify the exact path during the compilation process.
+As this is not available in the PSyclone [installation]( ./../../README.md#installation), it is recommended to clone the PSyclone repository and specify the exact path during the compilation process.
 For instance,

 ```shell
 make INF_DIR=$PSYCLONEHOME/src/psyclone/tests/test_files/dynamo0p3/infrastructure \